Achieve a top score with Award-Winning AP English Literature and Composition Prep

 Beginner ESL is a live course designed for students who have begun to speak and read English and want to continue on the path to fluency.
 Students will connect with an expert instructor and a group of peers to advance on a path of learning how to speak, read, and carry on sentence dialog.
 Interactive lessons will mainly focus on situations and places common to everyday life, while students also learn necessary foundations of grammar and sentence structure that they can build upon as their vocabulary becomes more diverse.
 At the end of this course, students will feel confident in the concepts listed in the section below.

 The school year moves quickly, with so many skills to cover and even more opportunities for learning gaps to emerge.
 But reading and writing are building block subjects: not only are advanced skills built atop fundamentals, but a student’s ability to read and write is essential for their success in other classes, too.
 It is therefore critical for students to address and fill reading learning gaps quickly and to continually strengthen these foundations for future learning.
-That’s why Building Blocks of 5th Grade Reading & Writing meets weekly to give learners the instruction and repetition they need to master building block skills permanently.
-Each week, an expert instructor will lead students through engaging demonstrations and exercises designed to fill in learning gaps and solidify understanding of the 5th grade literacy skills–such as comparing and contrasting texts, using context clues to decode vocabulary, and conducting and using research in writing–most essential for success the rest of the school year and beyond.
+That’s why Building Blocks of 8th Grade Reading & Writing meets weekly to give learners the instruction and repetition they need to master building block skills permanently.
+Each week, an expert instructor will lead students through engaging demonstrations and exercises designed to fill in learning gaps and solidify understanding of the 8th grade literacy skills–such as writing well-developed arguments and narratives, identifying and using rhetorical structures, and reading for theme and main idea–most essential for success the rest of the school year and beyond.

 Short-term classLiveBuilding Blocks of 7th Grade Reading & Writing